DBC-Boots/DBC-Boots.github.io/wiki/Dev-Interviews.md

 > [Wiki](Home) ▸ **Dev Interviews**

+[Kevin Ko](https://twitter.com/kokev) (2013 DBC Grad) wrote an entire book on this topic, as well as hacking the job application.
+It's called [Hired Fast: The Junior Developer's Guide To Getting a Job](https://kokev.in/hired-fast?promo=dbcrocks).
+DBC grads get $10 off if they use this exclusive link.
+(Retail $39, Discount $29)

+> This guide teaches you the techniques successful candidates have used to get companies begging them to join.
+Interview advice is outdated, it's not about memorizing algorithms and having a neat résumé anymore.
+Instead of learning how to traverse binary trees, you'll master the job interview process from start to finish and use today's techniques to get hired.

 # Interview Resources

 This entire section is thanks to [Mai Nguyen](https://github.com/mxngyn/) from her [Resources Repo](https://github.com/mxngyn/resources/).